 An introduction to the strategies of graduate and professional discourse in English studies.
 The course also includes an introduction to bibliographic and library resources in the field.
-One hour weekly, in the first semester of graduate work, by arrangement with the director of graduate studies.
+Should be taken at, or near the beginning of, graduate study.
+Fall annually.